amahmetov1998/python-project-49/README.md

 ### Description

-The project consists of 5 mathematical games that offer the user to solve them.
+The project is a collection of 5 simple games that offer the user to solve them.
 In each game you must correctly answer 3 examples.
-If the answers are correct, the game congratulates the user on the victory, otherwise, try again.

 ### Installation